intuition-dev/Vanilla-DataTables/README.md

 ```

-You can also pass the options object as the second paramater:
+You can also pass the options object as the second parameter:

 ```javascript
 var dataTable = new DataTable("#myTable", {